 Sending SYSLOG messages with a SIMATIC S7 CPU

-Syslog is a simple binary UDP/IP protocol.
-It allows applications to send alerts, warnings or error states to a syslog server.
 Syslog is used typically in computer system management and security monitoring and has now become established as a standard in the field of logging.

 The "LSyslog" library provides a solution for implementing the syslog protocol in a SIMATIC S7 controller.
 In addition to the library, an application example is provided that shows you how to generate syslog messages in your system and send to the syslog server.